General Cobra Information

 To elect COBRA continuation coverage, you must complete a COBRA Election Form and furnish it according to the directions on the form.
 Each listed individual has a separate right to elect continuation coverage.
 For example, the employee's spouse may elect continuation coverage even if the employee does not.
 Continuation coverage may be elected for only one, several, or for all dependent children who are Qualified Beneficiaries.
 A parent may elect to continue coverage on behalf of any dependent children.
 The employee or the employee's spouse (if the spouse is a Qualified Beneficiary) can elect continuation coverage on behalf of all of the Qualified Beneficiaries.

 Additional information about the benefits available under the plan is available in the plan's summary plan description (benefit booklet.)
-If you do not have a copy of the summary plan description, you may obtain one by contacting Multnomah County or by visiting /benefits/health-care.
+If you do not have a copy of the summary plan description, you may obtain one by contacting Multnomah County or by visiting the health care plans page.

 Qualified Beneficiaries who are entitled to elect COBRA may do so even if they have other group health plan coverage or are entitled to Medicare benefits on or before the date on which COBRA is elected.
-However, as discussed in more detail below, a Qualified Beneficiary's COBRA coverage will terminate if, after electing COBRA, he or she becomes entitled to Medicare benefits or becomes covered under other group health plan coverage.
+However, as discussed in more detail below, a Qualified Beneficiary's COBRA coverage will terminate if, after electing COBRA, they become entitled to Medicare benefits or become covered under other group health plan coverage.

 Special considerations in deciding whether to elect COBRA continuation coverage

 In considering whether to elect continuation coverage, you should take into account that a failure to continue your group health coverage will affect your future rights under Federal Law.
-First, you can lose the right to avoid having pre-existing condition exclusions applied to you (or a family dependent) by other group health plans if you have more than a 63-day gap in health coverage, and election of continuation coverage may help you eliminate that gap.
-Second, if you do not purchase continuation coverage for the maximum time available to you, you will lose the guaranteed right to purchase individual health insurance policies that do not impose such pre-existing condition exclusions.
-Finally, you should take into account that you have special enrollment rights under Federal Law.
-You have the right to request special enrollment in another group health plan for which you are otherwise eligible (such as a plan sponsored by your spouse's employer) within 30 days after you group health coverage ends because of the Qualifying Event listed above.
+You should take into account that you have special enrollment rights under Federal Law.
+You have the right to request special enrollment in another group health plan for which you are otherwise eligible (such as a plan sponsored by your spouse's employer) within 30 days after your group health coverage ends because of a Qualifying Event.
 You will also have the same special enrollment right at the end of continuation coverage if you purchase continuation coverage for the maximum time available to you.

 How long will COBRA continuation coverage last?